chrisharness/aboutME/index.md

 ![This is me!](screenshots/me.JPG)
 ### Pictured Above is Eric (Covid-Year + Current Roommate) -> Me (Chris) -> Gavin (Covid-Year Roommate) ###

+This picture was taken at the Encinitas Beach, nearby Gavin's home.